What is Endoscopic Ultrasound (EUS)?

-As far as your routine medicines, we strongly recommend that discuss the discontinuation of blood thinners prior to EUS (like Coumadin and Plavix for example) at least 5 days prior to your scheduled test.
-Although it can be safe to continue to take aspirin and non-steroidal anti-inflammatory drugs (Motrin, Advil, Aleve, etc.) before an EUS examination, but it's always best to discuss their use with your doctor.
+As far as your routine medicines, we bly recommend that discuss the discontinuation of blood thinners prior to EUS (e.g., Coumadin and Plavix) at least 5 days prior to your scheduled test.
+Although it can be safe to continue to take aspirin and non-steroidal anti-inflammatory drugs (e.g., Motrin, Advil, Aleve, etc.) before an EUS examination, but it's always best to discuss their use with your doctor.
 Check with your doctor about which medications you should take the morning of the EUS examination, and take essential medication with only a small cup of water.

 Please plan on arriving at least one hour prior to your scheduled procedure.
 Upon checking in, please make the EUS lab staff aware of any latex allergies and about the rest of your drug allergies during the pre-EUS assessment done by our nurses.
 Also inform our staff about any antibiotics you routinely take prior to any dental or other procedures, or if you think you may be pregnant or if you are diabetic.
 After a discussion about the procedure, you will be asked by the doctor or his assistant to sign a consent form indicating you were informed about the procedure, its alternatives, and its risks.
 It is best if you ask any questions or relay concerns in regards to the procedure at this time and prior to the sedation.

 What happens during EUS?